Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 For example, the protein requirements are 30% and 26% per kg of food, respectively.
 Interestingly, fat is the same at 9%.
 There are also differences in various nutrients, whether you’re selecting a diet for a kitten, adult, pregnant female, or senior pet.

-The Association of American Feed Control Officials (AAFCO) provides to help you choose the best food for your pet with its excellent guidance with its nutrient profiles.
+The Association of American Feed Control Officials (AAFCO) helps you choose the best food for your pet with its excellent guidance it is nutrient profiles.
 The words you want to see are complete and balanced on the product label.

 Some products we recommend for a regular diet for your new kitten are: